GeorgePearse/umap-simple/doc/development_roadmap.rst

 **Priority**: High (reduces coupling and external dependencies)

 **Key Considerations**:
-- Performance implications: HNSWlib is 10x+ faster than sklearn for large datasets
+- **Performance**: HNSWlib is 10x+ faster than sklearn for large datasets, HGG offers comparable performance
+- **Determinism**: HGG is fully deterministic (unlike HNSW which uses randomization), important for reproducible research
-- Sparse matrix handling: scipy.sparse has limited distance metric support (critical for sparse UMAP)
+- **Sparse matrices**: scipy.sparse has limited distance metric support (critical for sparse UMAP)
-- Distance metrics: Not all custom metrics may be supported by all backends
+- **Distance metrics**: Not all custom metrics may be supported by all backends
-- API compatibility: Ensure the abstraction layer provides a clean interface
+- **API compatibility**: Ensure the abstraction layer provides a clean interface
+- **Native implementation option**: HGG is Rust-based; could be wrapped via PyO3 for Python bindings if performance is critical
-- Benchmarking: Use ann-benchmarks.com for comprehensive performance testing
+- **Benchmarking**: Use ann-benchmarks.com for comprehensive performance testing
+- **Research reproducibility**: HGG's deterministic behavior may be valuable for scientific use cases

 ---